hpsfoundation/tac/CONTRIBUTING.md

 * Exercising discretion regarding additional review time.
 * Merging approved PRs into the main branch.

 ## 5. Transparency and Communication

 To ensure all TAC members are aware of changes:

-* **Bi-Weekly Review:** All changes (merged PRs) that have occurred since the last bi-weekly TAC meeting will be formally brought to the attention of the council at the subsequent meeting.
+* **Bi-Weekly Review:** All changes (merged PRs) that have occurred since the last bi-weekly TAC meeting will be formally brought to the attention of the TAC at the subsequent meeting.
 This ensures the TAC is regularly updated on all modifications to the repository.